NATIONAL PENSION ACT [See entire ACT]

 Article 74 (Amount of Survivor Pensions)

-The amount of a survivor pension shall be any of the following amounts depending on the insurance coverage period plus a dependant pension amount: Provided, That a survivor pension amount payable where a beneficiary of an old age pension dies shall not exceed the old age pension amount received by the deceased:
+The amount of a survivor pension shall be any of the following amounts depending on the participation period, plus a dependent pension amount: Provided, That a survivor pension amount payable, where an annuitant of an old age pension dies, shall not exceed the old age pension amount received by the deceased:

-1. For an insurance coverage period less than 10 years, an amount equivalent to 400/1000 of the basic pension amount;
+1. For a participation period less than 10 years, an amount equivalent to 400/1,000 of the basic pension amount;

-2. For an insurance coverage period ranging from 10 to less than 20 years, an amount equivalent to 500/1000 of the basic pension amount;
+2. For a participation period ranging from 10 to less than 20 years, an amount equivalent to 500/1,000 of the basic pension amount;

-3. For an insurance coverage period of 20 years or more, an amount equivalent to 600/1000 of the basic pension amount.
+3. For a participation period of 20 years or more, an amount equivalent to 600/1,000 of the basic pension amount.

 Article 75 (Termination of Entitlement to Survivor Pensions)

-(1) If the beneficiary of a survivor pension falls under any of the following subparagraphs, his/her entitlement thereto shall terminate:
+(1) If an annuitant of a survivor pension falls under any of the following cases, his or her entitlement thereto shall terminate:

-2. When the beneficiary who is a spouse remarries;
+2. When an annuitant who is a spouse remarries;

-3. When the beneficiary who is a child or grandchild is adopted or whose adoption is dissolved;
+3. When the adoption of an annuitant who is a child or grandchild is dissolved;

 (2) A parent, grandchild, or grandparent’s entitlement to a survivor pension shall terminate if a fetus of a currently or formerly insured is born at the time the currently or formerly insured dies, acquiring entitlement to a survivor pension.